Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 Kona Car Rentals

-If you are going somewhere other than Oahu, you have a few options.
+If you are going somewhere other than Oahu, you have a few options for Big Island car rentals.

 Renting a Car in Hilo

 Hilo International Airport has several “on-airport” rental car companies.
-You can choose from Advantage, Alamo, Avis, Budget, Dollar, Hertz, and National Rent-a-car.
+You can choose from Advantage, Alamo, Avis, Budget, Dollar, Hertz, and National Rent-a-Car for a car rental at Hilo airport.
 They also offer shuttles to Harper’s and Enterprise car rentals.

-Make sure you note the open and closing times, some companies (Like Enterprise) are not open as long here as at other locations.
+Make sure you note the opening and closing times, some companies (Like Enterprise) are not open as long here as at other locations.

 Renting a car in Hawaii is a smart idea.
 Image of a tourist on Hawaii taking photo with camera phone during car road trip on the famous Road to Hana